(xvii) Provisions, Contingent Liabilities and Contingent

 Borrowing costs directly attributable to the acquisition, construction or production of qualifying assets, which are assets that necessarily take a substantial period of time to get ready for their intended use or sale, are added to the cost of those assets, until such time as the assets are substantially ready for their intended use.

-a) Based on the organizational structures and its Financial Reporting System, the Company has classified its operation into three business segments namely Heavy Engineering Division and Steel
+a) Based on the organizational structures and its Financial Reporting System, the Company has classified its operation into three business segments namely Freight Car Division (FCD), Infra - Rail & Green Energy and Infra - Electrical.

 c) Capital Employed to each segment is classified on the basis of allocable assets minus allocable liabilities identifiable to each segment on reasonable basis.